heloowird/manager_http_server/README.md

 ### 1. Introduction

-The script aims to manager HTTP Server nested in Python, running on Linux.
+The tool aims to manager HTTP Server nested in Python, running on Linux and Mac.

 In work or study, we need share/show our demos with/to the team members, especially which are writen by html script.
-Sometimes, we need transfer files in the Linux machine that is not installed with ftp server.
+Sometimes, we need transfer files into local or other remote machine that without ftp/sftp server.
 Under the circumstances, we could install a light web server to share our demo or files.
 Usually, The Linux system installs Python in default.
 For Python, you can run a web server easily by using the below command:
 ```Bash
 # for python 2